-This article assumes an intermediate understanding of security and hacking, as well as a basic understanding of SQL injection.
-We’ll take a look at techniques such as blind SQL injection, time-based SQL injection, out-of-band SQL injection, and more.
+This article assumes an intermediate understanding of security and hacking and a basic understanding of SQL injection.
+We’ll look at techniques such as blind SQL injection, time-based SQL injection, out-of-band SQL injection, and more.
 So, let’s jump right in!

 Recap: SQL Injection Basics

 Before we delve into advanced SQL injection techniques, let’s quickly recap the basics.
-SQL injection is a code injection technique that attackers use to exploit vulnerabilities in a web application’s database layer.
+In SQL injection, attackers use code injection to exploit vulnerabilities in a web application’s database layer.
 It involves injecting malicious SQL code into user input fields or URL parameters, allowing the attacker to execute unauthorized SQL queries, exfiltrate data, or gain unauthorized access to the application.

 A simple example of SQL injection is when an attacker enters the following input into a login form: